 A lally column with a span of 4 feet and an 8-inch diameter can withstand a maximum load of 27,200 pounds.

-A decrease in length and an increase in diameter will result in a higher load resistance capacity.
+Decreasing the length and increasing the diameter leads to a higher load resistance capacity.

-Aside from dimensions, the weight-bearing capacity is also related to the strength of the top and bottom plates, as well as the strength of the screws.
+Aside from dimensions, the load-bearing capacity also relies on the strength of the top and bottom plates.

 A jack post can hold a load of 20,000 pounds to 32,000 pounds.
 Jack posts can hold the loads coming from sagging beams, porches, or roofs.